-I have worked with many of the pro anglers that come down every year for tournaments, one thing that that all the successful ones have in common.
+I have worked with many of the pro anglers that come down every year for tournaments, and one thing that that all the successful ones have in common.
 They never attack the lake as a whole; they typically split it into four or five pieces and dissect it from that point.

 Understand the Current Pattern